huaweicloud/huaweicloud-fpga/README.md

 [Registering an FPGA Image](./fp1/docs/Register_an_FPGA_image_for_a_DPDK_project.md)

 #### Step 2 Querying the FPGA Image
-After configuring the files, run the `fisclient` command on the Linux shell to go to the fisclient login screen and enter the HWS account password when prompted.
-On the fisclient CLI, you can run corresponding commands to query, delete, or associate FPGA images.
+Users can run the `fis fpga-image-list` command to query information about an FPGA image.
+If the image status is **active**, users can load the image using the image ID.

-For details about how to use the fisclient to query the FPGA image, see [fisclient README](./cli/fisclient/README.md).
+> For details about how to use the fisclient to query the FPGA image, see [fisclient README](./cli/fisclient/README.md).

 <a name="sec_2_2"></a>
 ## 2.2 Software Development Process